Discover hidden gems in the area around Myrkdalen and Flåm

 Bike & Hike at the Nærøyfjord to the peak of Breiskrednosi over Dyrdal.

-Otternes is an original old courtyard, situated between Flåm and Aurland along the E16.
+Otternes is an original old farmstead, situated between Flåm and Aurland along the E16.
 The oldest of the 26 buildings dates back to the 18th century, and you can’t help imagining what it was like when people could be seen strolling among the houses.
 You’ll also enjoy a wonderful view across the Aurlandsfjord and in towards Flåm.
-Walk the 4 kilometres along the fjord from Flåm, or follow the signs from the road and parked directly outside the museum.
+Walk the 4 kilometres along the fjord from Flåm, or follow the signs from the road and park directly outside the farm.

-Brekkefossen is a lovely place to go for an evening if you’re
+Brekkefossen is a lovely place to go for an evening walk if you’re

 spending the night in Flåm.
-The stone steps up to the viewing platform at the waterfall, which were built by Sherpas, were completed in spring 2020 and make access easy for most people.
-From the viewing platform, you can see all the way down to the waterfall and can enjoy the view over Flåm and the Aurlandsfjord as well.
+The stone steps up to the viewing platform at the waterfall, built by Sherpas, were completed in spring 2020 and make access easy for most people.
+From the viewing platform, you get close to the majestic waterfall and can enjoy the view over Flåm and the Aurlandsfjord as well.
 Expect to spend 1-2 hours on this trip if you’re coming from central Flåm.

 The mountain route to Prest (1,478 metres above sea level) provides you with panoramic views across the Aurlandsfjord.
-This is a relatively easy peak trip, and you should expect to spend around 3 hours on it.
-Travel towards Stegastein and then on past Bjørgo.
-Your trip starts in a car park, and there’s a clear path from there.
-Take along a nice packed lunch, and enjoy your day out and some spectacular views.
+This is a relatively easy, but steep, hike and you should expect to spend around 3 hours on it.
+Drive towards Stegastein and then on past Bjørgo.
+Start hiking on the path next to the car park.
+Take along a nice packed lunch, and enjoy your day out with some pretty spectacular views.